BunmiOlakanmi/Data_Engineering_Analysis/README.md

 ### Data Engineering

 Six csv files were provided.
 So, I sketched the ERD of six tables from the csv files provided, using http://www.quickdatabasediagrams.com.
+The final ERD is named EmployeeDB_ERD.png

 * I created a table schema for each of the six CSV files provided, specifying the data types, primary keys, foreign keys, and other constraints.
+The queries used in creating the six tables are saved in EmployeeDB_Tables.sql file.

 * I Imported each CSV file into the corresponding SQL table.

 ### Data Analysis

 I did the following analyses on the data, using PostgreSQL.
-The queries are stored in the Queries.sql file.
+The queries are stored in the EmployeeDB_Queries.sql file.
 * List the following details of each employee: employee number, last name, first name, sex, and salary.